Finding the Right Business Intelligence Tool

 The success of business intelligence projects depends upon organizations’ and vendors’ abilities to deliver successful and relatively rapid implementations, along with supportive follow-up and maintenance.

-Many BI solutions end up as shelfware within enterprises due to difficulties in setting up software, difficulty in using tools, or lack of ability to communicate the benefits of the tools and platforms to end users.
+Many BI and analytics solutions end up as shelfware within enterprises due to difficulties in setting up software, difficulty in using tools, or lack of ability to communicate the benefits of the tools and platforms to end users.

 The ability to seamlessly incorporate business intelligence software and platforms into corporate decision-making processes and to closely align those solutions into business results is crucial.